Navier-Stokes Equations for Low-Temperature One-Dimensional Fluids

 \prlsection{GHD and CHD} We start by deriving CHD by taking the low-temperature limit of GHD, and we consider the Lieb-Liniger model \cite{lieb1963exact} as a reference, although our derivation is fully generic.
 The Lieb-Liniger model for $N$ contact-interacting bosonic particles in an external potential $V(x)$ is given by the Hamiltonian

-and it represents a paradigmatic model for one-dimensional interacting systems and cold atomic gases, see e.g. Ref.~\cite{cazalilla2011one,PhysRevLett.100.206805,PhysRevLett.130.020401}.
-In the repulsive regime $c>0$, its eigenstates are labelled by (fermionic) quasiparticles with bare energy $\varepsilon(\theta) = \theta^2/2$ and momentum $k(\theta)= \theta$, with the parameter $\theta \in [-\infty,\infty]$.
-In the thermodynamic limit, the state is specified by a filling function $n(\theta)$ fixed by the temperature and chemical potential, where $\theta$ are the rapidities or the quasi-momenta of the particles.
+and it represents a paradigmatic model for one-dimensional interacting systems and cold atomic gases, see e.g. Ref.~\cite{cazalilla2011one,PhysRevLett.100.206805,PhysRevLett.130.020401}. { For convenience, we consider from thereafter $\hbar=m=1$, and $k_B=1$ to express temperature in units of $m k_B/\hbar^2$.} In the repulsive regime $c>0$, its eigenstates are labelled by (fermionic) quasiparticles with bare energy $\varepsilon(\theta) = \theta^2/2$ and momentum $k(\theta)= \theta$, where $\theta \in [-\infty,\infty]$ are the rapidities or the quasi-momenta of the particles.
+In the thermodynamic limit, the state is specified by a filling function $n(\theta)$ fixed by the temperature and chemical potential.
 Within the framework of GHD, one assumes that at each position $x,t$ there exists a fluid cell where the gas is locally thermodynamic, and where we can introduce a local filling function $n(\theta;x ,t )$.
 The time evolution of the latter then reads, given also the external force $\mathfrak{f} = - \partial_x V$, as

 where $v^{\rm eff}(\theta; x ,t ) = (\partial_\theta\varepsilon)^{\rm dr}/(\partial_\theta k)^{\rm dr}$ is the dressed velocity of the quasiparticles on top of the background fixed by the filling $n(\theta; x ,t)$.
 The latter can be found by knowing the explicit dressing operation, which reads as $f^{\rm dr} = (1- \varphi n )^{-1} \cdot f $ with the scattering matrix $\varphi(\theta) = c/(\pi (c^2 + \theta^2))$ acting as a convolution operator $\varphi \cdot f = \int \varphi (\theta - \alpha) f(\alpha) d\alpha$.